Ethernet cable has become faster with better speeds over the years with constant improvements.

 Cat-6 cable has speeds up to 10Gbps, but only up to 55 meters or roughly 180 feet.

 Cat-6a (Augmented) can support twice the maximum bandwidth than standard Cat-6 and can maintain higher speeds over longer distances.

-Cat-7 has very high specifications, with each pair of wire individually shielded as well as the entire cable.
+Cat-7 has very high specifications, with each pair of wires individually shielded as well as the entire cable.

 This helps to greatly reduce crosstalk and outside interference.

-While Cat-7 performance rating is very similar to Cat-6a, its higher specification making for a much more reliable Ethernet cable.
+While Cat-7 performance rating is very similar to Cat-6a, its higher specification makes for a much more reliable Ethernet cable.

-The costs of the higher Ethernet cable types does not make sense for most homes.
+The costs of the higher Ethernet cable types do not make sense for most homes.